aker-information-model/neat-docker/README.md

 > This step needs to be done only once!

-4. Continuing from the previous step the following command that will start neat on you computer:
+4. Continuing from the previous step execute the following command that will start neat on you computer:

 ```
 docker-compose up -d